 * Republican senators progress with U.S. tax cut plans

 * Graphic: World FX rates in 2017 tmsnrt.rs/2egbfVh

 LONDON, Nov 29 (Reuters) - Signs of progress with U.S. tax cuts and Europe's Brexit negotiations brought fresh highs for world stocks on Wednesday, while bitcoin topped $10,000 in a frenzy for cryptocurrencies.

-Britain's pound was also in focus, topping $1.34 for the first time since October on reports that Britain has offered as much as 50 billion euros - most of what the European Union wants - to settle a Brexit "divorce bill".
+Britain's pound was also in focus, rising to $1.34 for the first time since October on reports that Britain has offered as much as 50 billion euros ($59.2 billion) -- most of what the European Union wants -- to settle a Brexit "divorce bill".